Ndamukong Suh: Awards

-On December 3, 2009, Suh was named as one of five finalists for the Walter Camp Award.
-On November 24, 2009, Suh was named one of three finalists for the 2009 Outland Trophy, alongside Mike Iupati and Russell Okung.
-On November 10, Suh was selected one of four finalists for the 2009 Lombardi Award, the first Cornhusker to receive this honor since Dominic Raiola in 2000.
 In October 2009, Suh was named to The Sporting News and CBS Sports midseason All-American team.
-Suh began season at No. 3 on Rivals.com′s preseason defensive tackle power ranking.
-He was also named to the 2009 Outland Trophy watch list.
+On November 10, he was selected one of four finalists for the 2009 Lombardi Award, the first Cornhusker to receive this honor since Dominic Raiola in 2000.
+On November 24, Suh was named one of three finalists for the 2009 Outland Trophy, alongside Mike Iupati and Russell Okung.
+On December 3, Suh was named as one of five finalists for the Walter Camp Award.
+He was also named to the 2009 Outland Trophy watch list after beginning season at No. 3 on Rivals.com′s preseason defensive tackle power ranking.

 On December 7, 2009, Suh was named a finalist for the Heisman Trophy.
-Later that evening, Suh was named the 2009 Bronko Nagurski Trophy winner as the top defensive player in the nation.
-CBS Sportsline also named Suh their Defensive Player of the Year.
-The Touchdown Club of Columbus named Suh the winner of the Bill Willis Trophy on December 9, 2009.
-That same evening Suh won the Lombardi Award for the top collegiate lineman or linebacker.
-On December 11, at the ESPN College Football Awards show, Suh was selected as the winner of the Chuck Bednarik Award as the nation's best defensive player and took home the Outland Trophy for the best interior lineman.
+Later that evening, he was named the 2009 Bronko Nagurski Trophy winner as the top defensive player in the nation.
+CBS Sportsline also named Suh their Defensive Player of the Year and on December 9, the Touchdown Club of Columbus named Suh the winner of the Bill Willis Trophy.
+That same evening, Suh won the Lombardi Award for the top collegiate lineman or linebacker.
+On December 11, at the ESPN College Football Awards show, he was selected as the winner of the Chuck Bednarik Award as the nation's best defensive player and took home the Outland Trophy for the best interior lineman.
 Suh finished fourth in the Heisman race, accumulating 815 points, the most by a fourth-place finisher for the Heisman Trophy in its history.
 He was also one of four unanimous selections to the AP First-team All-America in 2009.
 Suh was named the 2009 AP Player of Year, becoming the first defensive player to receive the award in its history.